 This easy peach cobbler with canned peaches is warm, gooey, and will satisfy your sweet tooth any time of year!
 With canned peaches and box cake mix, this recipe is foolproof and saves you time in the kitchen!

-This peach cobbler is one of my favourite desserts to make for literally any occasion.
+This yummy peach dump cake is one of my favourite desserts to make for literally any occasion.
 It's refreshing in the summer from the peach flavour but also incredibly comforting to have in the winter from the warming spice flavours!

-Making it with canned peaches and pre-packaged box cake mix makes it super quick and easy to make and will save you a ton of time (no peeling and slicing those peaches)!
+Making it with simple ingredients like canned peaches and box cake mix makes it super quick and easy to make and will save you a ton of time (no peeling and slicing those peaches)!

 Ingredients